 1. Make Them – I know this should just be a given but really, so many parents don’t.
 They either get worn down with the complaining or they (the parents) want everything to be perfect and feel they are the only ones for the job!
 You will never have responsible kids if you continue down that path!
 Let perfection GO!

-5 Start as Young as Possible – It is amazing how much a walking one year old can help you.
+5 Start as Young as Possible – It is amazing how much a walking one-year-old can help you.
 This is the age where they LOVE to help!
-Teach them young about picking up the mess, feeding the animals( they usually love this) and watering the plants.
-It is never too young to learn responsibility of the household!
+Teach them young about picking up the mess, feeding the animals( they usually love this), and watering the plants.
+It is never too young to learn the responsibility of the household!